-Tim works as the Head of Education Technology at Stamford to ensure that the delivery of the 1 to 1 technology program is of the highest standard.
-He is always searching for new technologies and finding interesting ways to enhance teaching and learning with hands-on experiences.
-Tim also leads a variety of workshops for students, teachers, and parents to ensure that everyone is able to access all the resources available in the modern classroom.
+Tim joined Stamford as a founding member in 2017 from Laude Newton College in Spain where he was an ICT and Design teacher specializing in the International Baccalaureate (IB) programs.
+With his vast international teaching experience, Tim now serves as our Educational Technology Coordinator to ensure that the delivery of the 1 to 1 technology program is of the highest standard.
+He is passionate about exploring new technologies and finding inspiring ways to enhance teaching and learning with hands-on experiences.
+Tim leads a variety of workshops for students, teachers, and parents to ensure that everyone can access all the resources available in a modern classroom.

 Tim says, “I am passionate about using technology to support learning and seeing what new technologies can be used in the classroom to improve our student’s experience and drive their learning to the next level.”

 George joined Stamford in 2019.
 He began his international education career at our sister campus in Singapore, working in the Secondary Library before moving with his family to Paraguay.
 In Paraguay, he served as the Director of Technology and Technology Integrationist.
 In addition, he taught tech classes for students in grades 3-12.
 George created the school’s LEGO Robotics program and coached the competitive team.
 He also introduced the school to STEAM in Elementary and worked closely with the Head of School to develop plans and programming for the school’s new STEAM building.
 George has attended many Library and STEM-based conferences and lead teachers through many professional development sessions on these disciplines.
 He holds both a Master of Library and Information Science and a Master of Business Administration.